 Sure, one could argue he's just Palpatine's foot soldier, but he's more than intimidating in his own right, from his blue skin and piercing red eyes to his appreciation for the finer things, especially art.
 He's much like a successor to the Empire leaders before him: genius, posh, and very scary.

 When would this movie take place?
 Well, in the Star Wars movie timeline, there's a glaring gap in the story of the Empire: how they evolved from Galactic Empire to New Order in the aftermath of the Battle of Yavin.
-The Mandalorian covers a bit of this, showing Empire Moffs 5 years after the Battle of Yavin, but the specifics of the power structure of the post-Darth Vader Star Wars galaxy are woefully unexplored.
+The Mandalorian covers a bit of this, showing Moff Gideon and various storm troopers roughly five years after the original trilogy, but the specifics of the power structure of the post-Darth Vader Star Wars galaxy are woefully unexplored.

 Yes, Thrawn was incorporated into Rebels, but what's the point canonizing a character if you're not going to fully incorporate their rich story?
 Especially when that story comes from some of the most beloved Legends novels.
 Even if a hypothetical movie isn't a direct adaptation, Star Wars has a ready-made supervillain ready to go, all that's needed is a dip into the archives.